The Volvo 240 was one of the Swedish firm’s most successful models; today, it makes for a practical, well-built classic. Here’s how to buy one

 Bodywork

 The Volvo 240 was one of the best-built cars in its sector, with a reputation for outlasting many of its more rot-prone rivals.
-That doesn’t mean, however, that rust isn’t an issue all these years later, with even the latest cars now being over 25 years old.
+That doesn’t mean that rust isn’t an issue today, however.
 It’s worth noting that 1988-on models offered the best anti-corrosion protection of all, with the use of partly galvanised bodywork also helping to keep rust at bay.

-If you’re buying an early car, you need to check the condition of the front wings thanks to Volvo not fitting plastic inner-wing liners until the 1977 model year, although even on later cars the areas around the indicators and between the wheelarch and door can rust badly.
+On early models, check the condition of the front wings; Volvo did not fit plastic inner-wing liners until the 1977 model year.
+Even on later cars the areas around the indicators and between the wheel arch and door can rust badly.

-You also need to check the state of the engine bay, looking for general corrosion and paying particular attention to the front crossmember (which supports the radiator), the battery tray, the bulkhead (with rot around the base of the windscreen being not uncommon) and the front ‘chassis’ legs.
+Also check the engine bay, looking for general corrosion and paying particular attention to the front crossmember (which supports the radiator), the battery tray, the bulkhead (with rot around the base of the windscreen being not uncommon) and the front chassis legs.

-If the 240 you’re inspecting shows signs of rot in its sills, it could be worse news than you think.
-The sill itself is made up of three parts (an outer and inner sill, with a central section between them), which means that any bubbling paintwork on the outer sill will probably mean rot in the other two pieces as well.
+If the Volvo 240 you’re inspecting shows signs of rot in its sills, it could be bad news.
+The sill itself is made up of three parts (an outer and inner sill, with a central section between them), which means that any bubbling paintwork on the outer sill will probably mean rot in the other two pieces too.
 The entire underside of the car should be checked for corrosion and signs of previous welding, with any fresh-looking underseal around the floorpans and crossmembers being a cause for concern.

-While you’re inspecting the sills, you should also be paying attention to the doors, as these are prone to rot along their lower edges and underneath thanks to the common problem of blocked drain holes.
-The 240’s outer rear wheelarches and inner rear wings can also rust badly, as can the spare wheel well.
+Also pay attention to the doors, as these are prone to rot along their lower edges and underneath thanks to the common problem of blocked drain holes.
+The 240’s outer rear wheel arches and inner rear wings can also rust badly, as can the spare wheel well.

 The boot floor of the saloon needs checking, as does the area below and between the back lights.
 When buying an estate, carry out similar checks but make sure you also examine the lower part of the tailgate, where rot and bubbling paintwork are common.